duncandc/mb2_python/README.md

 ### loadSubhalo() <a name="loadSubhalo"></a>

-This function reads particle data for a given subhalo, or for for multiple subhaloes (ordered by subhalo).
+This function reads particle data for a given subhalo, or for multiple subhaloes (ordered by subhalo).

 ```
 from mb2_python import loadSubhalo